The best unrefined olive oil. How to distinguish high-quality olive oil from counterfeit

 • Virgin olive oil – 100% natural oil with 2% acidity and good taste;

-• Pure olive oil - a mixture of refined (refined) and natural oils;
+• Pure olive oil is a mixture of purified (refined) and natural oil;

-• Olive oil - a mixture of refined and natural oils with an acidity of 1.5%, almost odorless;
+• Olive oil – a mixture of purified and natural oil with an acidity of 1.5%, almost odorless;

-• Olive-pomace oil - pomace (obtained from the squeeze) oil, sometimes mixed with natural.
-Most commonly used in cooking for baking;
+• Olive-pomace oil - pomace oil (obtained from pressing) oil, sometimes mixed with natural oil.
+Most often used in cooking for baking;

 • Lampante oil - used exclusively for industrial needs.